Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: The Laplace equation

 If $C\leq 1$, then we choose $K\in \mathbb{N}$ such that and we obtain for \eqref{eq:estimate.C}, the estimate for all $(r,\vartheta)\in [0,r_0]\times[0,2\pi]$.
 If on the other hand $C> 1$ (thus $C^{-1}<1$), then we choose $K\in \mathbb{N}$ such that In this case, we obtain

-\textbf{Ad Upper bound:} Since the calculation of $K\cdot N$ Fourier coefficients are each in $\#P_1$, the preceding calculations show that $\#P_1$ is an upper bound for the computational complexity of the solution.\\
+\textbf{Ad Upper bound:} Since the calculation of $K\cdot N$ Fourier coefficients are each in $\#P_1$, the preceding calculations show that $FP_1^{\#P_1}$ is an upper bound for the computational complexity of $u_N$.
+Thus, if $FP_1={\#P_1}$, then $FP_1^{\#P_1}=FP_1$ and for every polynomial-time computable function $g$, the solution is polynomial-time computable.\\

 \textbf{Ad Completeness:} Now, we want to show that $\#P_1$ is also a lower bound for the computational complexity of the solution.
 To do so, let $\vartheta_0\in \mathbb{R}_c\cap [-\pi ,\pi]$ be any polynomial-time computable value.
-Then, choose the boundary condition $g:S^2\rightarrow \mathbb{R}$ by where and $h$ is to be chosen such that the calculation of
+Then, choose the boundary condition $g:S^2\rightarrow \mathbb{R}$ by where and $h$ is chosen to be polynomial-time computable such that the calculation of

 is $\# P_1$-complete.
 Since the function $\tilde{g}$ on $(1,2\pi]$ is a linear function, it is polynomial-time computable on $(1,2\pi]$.
 This implies that the calculaton of $\int_{0}^{2\pi} \tilde{g}(\tau) \mathrm{d}\tau$ is, as a sum of a polynomial-time computable function and a function that is $\# P_1$-complete, also $\# P_1$-complete.
 Then, the solution of the boundary value problem \eqref{laplace} for this given $g$, is given by Now, for $(r,\vartheta)=(r_0,\vartheta_0)$, we obtain Since $ \frac{1}{2\pi}$ is polynomial-time computable, the computation of $u(r_0,\vartheta_0)$ is hence $\# P_1$-complete. \end{proof}